anassajaanan/System-Activity-Monitor/README.md

 # System Activity Monitor

-The System Activity Monitor is a simple utility that collects and displays various system statistics in real-time.
-It provides insights into CPU usage, memory usage, and disk activity.
+The System Activity Monitor is a utility that empowers you with real-time insights into your system's performance.
+It provides a comprehensive view of critical system statistics, enabling you to monitor resource utilization, identify bottlenecks.
 ## Features

 - Real-time display of system statistics